 Are you wanting to apply to the FIRB?

 Our specialised team of property lawyers, immigration lawyers and registered migration agents regularly act for clients to advise on or obtain FIRB approval for many different types of properties and investment ventures throughout Australia.
+It can often be a complex area of law so it’s important to get the right legal advice.

 Contact our team today to speak with our team regarding the Foreign Investment Review Board application process or if you are considering investing in Australia.